-Comparing choices made in private to those made jointly allows me to separately identify bargaining power from altruism under the admittedly restrictive assumption that individuals have log utility over cash winnings in the game.
-Another limitation is that the experimental proxy is only identified for 443 of the 559 still-married, still-cohabiting couples who also participated in the bargaining power game.21 Even so, it is instructive to correlate the experimental proxy with the baseline bargaining power proxies - these results are in Table 5.
-In general, the demographic proxy appears to be a much better predictor of the experimental proxy than self-reported decision-making power.
+experimental proxy with the baseline bargaining power proxies.
+In general, the demographic proxy appears to be a much better predictor of the experimental proxy than self-reported decision-making power (Table 5).
 There are multiple reasons for why this could be the case.
-For example, self-reported decision-making power could conflate actual bargaining power with intra-household alignment of preferences (that is, decision-making power may only be salient when spouses want different things).
+For example, self-reported decision-making power could conflate actual bargaining power with intra-household alignment of preferences.
 Self reports are also more likely to be influenced by social desirability bias, which could be important in a context like Kenya where gender norms are strong.

 That said, I caveat that the correlation between the experimental and demographic proxy is not robust to conditioning on gender (see Table 5, column 5 versus 6).
 This means that the demographic proxy captures the fact that men have higher experimental proxies than women, but the demographic proxy does not strongly correlate with the experimental proxy when limiting attention to a given gender.
-To the extent that the experimental proxy reflects actual bargaining power, this is not ideal, especially for identifying high versus low bargaining power individuals within gender.
+This is not ideal, especially for identifying high versus low bargaining power individuals within gender.
 Even so, Table 5 still suggests that the demographic proxy is the best available baseline proxy and measurement error in the bargaining power proxy should work to attenuate my results.
-I therefore use the demographic proxy as my primary indicator of individual bargaining power and provide results using alternative measures to check robustness.
+I therefore use the demographic proxy as my primary indicator of bargaining power.